Custom Script¶

 Overview¶

-The batch Queue Manager allows to customize a Workflow with a specific plugin dedicated to run a script and process your images with external tools as ImageMagick or ExifTool for example.
+The Batch Queue Manager allows you to customize a Workflow by adding the Custom Script tool to run a script to process your images with external tools such as ImageMagick or ExifTool.

 The tool provides these options:

-Output Image Type: this value allows to setup the expected type of image format to use at the output of your script.
+Output Image Type: specifies the expected image format at the output of your script.
 The default is Same as input, but you can set JPEG, PNG, or TIFF.
-Take a care that JPEG is a lossy compression format, only support 8-bit color depth, and does not supports transparency.
+Please note that JPEG is a lossy compression format, only supports 8-bit color depth, and does not support transparency.

-Shell Script: this text edit field allows to enter the source code of your shell script.
-Under Linux and macOS, Bash script is supported.
-Under Windows Batch script is supported.
+Shell Script: this text field is where you enter the source code for your shell script.
+Bash script is supported under Linux and macOS.
+Batch script is supported under Windows.

 The keywords that you can use in your script code are listed below.
-The tool will replace all occurrences of keywords in script at run time before shell execution.
-Take a care that keywords are case sensitive.
+The tool will replace all occurrences of keywords in the shell script at run time before script execution.
+Note that the keywords are case sensitive.

-$INPUT for workflow input filename (with special characters escaped).
+$INPUT is replaced by the workflow input filename (with special characters escaped).

-$OUTPUT for workflow output filename (with special characters escaped).
+$OUTPUT is replaced by the workflow output filename (with special characters escaped).

 Important

 A new file is always expected on $OUTPUT.
-With a script programs that do not create a new file (e.g. changing metadata with ExifTool) you must first copy $INPUT to $OUTPUT with a command appropriate to the operating system and then make the changes to $OUTPUT.
+Script programs that do not create a new file (e.g. changing metadata with ExifTool), must first copy $INPUT to $OUTPUT with the appropriate command for the operating system, before making any changes to $OUTPUT.

-The environment variables that you can use in your script code are listed below:
+The environment variables that you can use in your shell script are:

-TITLE: to handle digiKam Title item properties from database.
+TITLE: to use the digiKam Title item property.

-COMMENTS: to handle digiKam Caption item properties from database.
+COMMENTS: to use the digiKam Caption item property.

-COLORLABEL: to handle digiKam Color Label item properties from database.
+COLORLABEL: to use the digiKam Color Label item property.

-PICKLABEL: to handle digiKam Pick Label item properties from database.
+PICKLABEL: to use the digiKam Pick Label item property.

-RATING: to handle digiKam Rating item properties from database.
+RATING: to use the digiKam Rating item property.

-TAGSPATH: to handle digiKam Tags item properties from database.
+TAGSPATH: to use the digiKam Tags item property.

 Note

-Under Linux and macOS, environment variables can be accessed in script with $ as prefix of variable names (for example $INPUT).
+Under Linux and macOS, environment variables can be accessed in the script with $ as a prefix for variable names (for example $INPUT).
 The interpreter used to run the script is /bin/bash.

-Under Windows, environment variables can be accessed in script with % as prefix and suffix of variable names (for example %INPUT%).
+Under Windows, environment variables can be accessed in the script with % as a prefix and suffix of variable names (for example %INPUT%).
 The interpreter used to run the script is cmd.exe.

 Return Value¶

-By convention, a Bash script under Linux and macOS, 0 is returned on success or an integer in the range 1-255 for something else.
-Use exit < error_code > to pass the return value on the workflow.
+By convention, a Bash script under Linux and macOS returns 0 on success or an integer in the range 1-255 for an error.
+Use exit < error_code > to pass the return value back to the workflow.

-Under Windows, a Batch script returns 0 on success and another value for something else, but the value is a signed integer, so a negative value is possible.
-Use EXIT /B < error_code > to pass the return value on the workflow.
+Under Windows, a Batch script returns 0 on success and another value for an error, but the value is a signed integer, so a negative value is possible.
+Use EXIT /B < error_code > to pass the return value to the workflow.

 The Batch Queue Manager handles the value returned by your script.
-If zero is returned, the workflow continue as expected, else the workflow is broken and Batch Queue Manager stop the process.
+If zero is returned, the workflow will continue as expected, otherwise the workflow is interrupted and the Batch Queue Manager stops processing.

 Examples¶